abusaeed-shuvo/Rufus-Py/README.md

 **lufus** is currently in **Beta**.

-It is a physical drive imaging and formatting utility written in Python, inspired by **lufus**, with the goal of delivering a greater experience for Linux users.
+It is a physical drive imaging and formatting utility written in Python, inspired by **Rufus**, with the goal of delivering a greater experience for Linux users.

 While core functionality is being implemented and refined, the project is still under active development.
 Users should expect bugs, incomplete features, and ongoing structural changes.